-Charles Blahous is the director of the Spending and Budget Initiative and a senior research fellow at the Mercatus Center at George Mason University.
-He specializes in domestic economic policy and retirement security (with an emphasis on Social Security), as well as federal fiscal policy, entitlements, and health care programs.
+Charles Blahous is the J. Fish and Lillian F. Smith Chair and Senior Research Strategist at the Mercatus Center at George Mason University.
+Blahous specializes in domestic economic policy and retirement security (with an emphasis on Social Security), as well as federal fiscal policy, entitlements, and health care programs.

 Blahous served as a public trustee for Social Security and Medicare from 2010 through 2015.
 He was formerly the deputy director of President Bush’s National Economic Council, special assistant to the president for economic policy, and executive director of the bipartisan President’s Commission to Strengthen Social Security.
 He recently served on the Bipartisan Policy Center's Commission on Retirement Security and Personal Savings.

 Blahous received his PhD in computational quantum chemistry from the University of California at Berkeley and his BA from Princeton University.